Rupayan0001/public/README.md

 My purpose behind moving towards creating a world of abundance is to ensure that every person on Earth has access to healthy food, clean water, shelter, advanced medical care, education, and the opportunity to contribute to the growth of humanity through more meaningful jobs and stable income—without any discrimination based on status, wealth, religion, color, gender, or language.
 Humanity will grow together in a better, safer, and happier world.

 Building a world where no child dies of hunger, no one's life is lost due to the absence of advanced medical care, no family lives in darkness, no one’s dream die just because it was born in poverty.
 Poverty itself must become history.
-No person will work merely to fulfill basic needs, but for the greater purpose of humanity.” — Rupayan Das, Founder & CEO, Chief ASI Architect
+No person will work merely to fulfill basic needs, but for the greater purpose of humanity.” — Rupayan Das

 https://www.renokonasi.com/rupayan-das